 There must be a complete chain of ownership.
 If the used trailer (homemade or manufactured) has never been registered in Florida, a certified weight slip is also required, unless the documentation submitted shows a net weight.

 If a trailer is required to be titled, it must be currently titled in the applicant’s name as owner or the applicant must submit application for title along with the certificate of title accurately completed for transfer to them as purchaser.
 When titling the trailer you are purchasing please bring in the title you received from the seller so that it can be transferred into purchaser’s name.

-Renew Registration by Mail or Online
+Renew Registration Online or by Mail

 - The license plate or vehicle identification number.

 - The registered owner(s) first and last name(s).